 The good news is, the game is also a cracker, and that's continued through past the release of Call of Duty: Black Ops Cold War, the latest mainline COD game.
 Now, Warzone's fully tied-in with Black Ops - there's a shared progression system between the two, as well as 2019's Modern Warfare, and Season 2 has launched to add even more content and the new threat of AI zombies.

-We've dropped more times than we can count into the massive Verdansk map along with those millions, practising and squadding up to figure out some useful strategies and tips that you can take into your own sessions.
+We've dropped more times than we can count into the massive Verdansk map, practicing and squadding up to figure out some useful strategies and tips that you can take into your own sessions.
 Say it quietly, we're even winning a few games.

-So, here are our top tips to becoming a better COD Warzone player.
+So, here are our top tips to become a better COD Warzone player.